Patients with a common type of metal hip implant should have regular annual health checks.

 Check-ups are a precautionary measure to reduce the small risk of complications and monitor patients who have had the devices implanted for a long time.

-What should I do if I have a hip implant?
+What should I do if I have this type of hip implant?

-Metal-on-metal implants have only been used in a minority of all hip replacement surgeries, so this may not affect you.
+Metal-on-metal (MoM) implants have only been used in a minority of all hip replacement surgeries.
+They are done on very few people now, so this may not affect you.

 If you're not sure what type of implant you have or you have any concerns about your hip, you can consult your doctor for advice.